selalib/selalib/README.md

 This procedure is tested only on ubuntu 20.04 with following dependencies:

-- gfortran g++
-- cmake
-- libopenmpi-dev openmpi-bin libhdf5-openmpi-dev
-- libfftw3-dev liblapack-dev libopenblas-dev
+- gfortran g++ cmake libopenmpi-dev openmpi-bin libhdf5-openmpi-dev libfftw3-dev liblapack-dev libopenblas-dev

+For documentation install

-- doxygen texlive
+- doxygen texlive graphviz